Moorooka station construction update – April 2026

 Details of Work

-- Continue construction of the new platform 3, including excavation, steel fixing, concreting, and structural steel installation
+- Continue construction of the new platform 3, including steel fixing, concreting, and structural steel installation

 - Continue installation of drainage, service conduits and pits for electrical, communications and cable routes within the rail corridor